12207480/TYPagerController/README.md

 # TYPagerController
-page scroll View controller,have more tabBar styles
+page scroll View controller,have more tabBar styles.